Johnnyparadisein/Silknet/CHATBOT_SETUP.md

-# Extra + Biletebi Chatbot Demo Setup Guide
+# Extra Chatbot Demo Setup Guide

 ## 🚀 How to Test the Chatbot Demo